National Disc Golf Day

 There are a lot of benefits that are associated with disc golf as well.
 For example, playing conventional golf can be very expensive.
 Not only do you need to purchase a set of golf clubs, a trolley, and some golf balls, but you are probably going to need to pay for membership to one of your local golf courses as well.
 The costs can quickly mount up, and this is why golf is known as being one of the most expensive sports to enjoy.
 However, this is something you are not going to need to worry about with disc golf, as it is a lot cheaper.
 There are no memberships or fees to worry about, nor do you need to fit in with their tee times as well.

 It is also great that all ages and abilities are going to be able to play disc golf.
 It is a sport that provides a great low-impact, cardiovascular workout, which can test both your mental determination and physical skill.
 It is also a social sport, giving you the opportunity to spend time with others and have a good laugh in the process.

 There are two important historical events in the month of August for the game of disc golf:

-• On August 2, 1974, the disc golfers in the Rochester, NY decided to make their annual City of Rochester Disc Golf Championship a big national tournament to find out just how many other people around the country were playing disc golf.
+The first being that on August 2, 1974, the disc golfers in the Rochester, NY decided to make their annual City of Rochester Disc Golf Championship a big national tournament to find out just how many other people around the country were playing disc golf.

-• The first patent (#4,039,189) was issued on a chain catching device to Ed Headrick on August 12th, 1977 which changed the future of our game and is the standard for today’s disc golf baskets.
+And the second was that the first patent (#4,039,189) was issued on a chain catching device to Ed Headrick on August 12th, 1977 which changed the future of our game and is the standard for today’s disc golf baskets.

-We are requesting a Saturday for Disc Golf Day so communities and families can get outside and play disc golf all day in celebration of the Day.
+We are requesting a Saturday for National Disc Golf Day so communities and families can get outside and play disc golf all day in celebration of the Day.
 In addition to the historical reasons August is also a great month for outdoor events around the country, holding it too early or too late in the year when many states are still in winter conditions could deter participation in the day.